Lighthouses of the United States: Tennessee

 - Date unknown.
 Active (?); focal plane about 30 ft (9 m); continuous (?) white light.
 30 ft (9 m) round tower with lantern centered on a square gazebo-like pier building.
 Light tower painted in a red and white spiral pattern; building painted white with red trim and a red roof.
-A photo is available, and Google has a street view and a satellite view.
+A photo is available, and Google has a satellite view.
 This appears to be an active lighthouse, but we haven't verified that.
 Douglas Lake is a large Tennessee Valley Authority lake formed by damming the French Broad River in East Tennessee above Knoxville.
 Located on TN 139 about 7 mi (11 km) southwest of Dandridge.
 Site open, tower closed.
 Operator/site manager: Lighthouse Pointe Marina.

 Middle Tennessee: Cumberland River Lighthouse